kartonfarkas/api_docs/source/suite/contacts/removing_contacts_from_contact_list.rst

 Result Data Structure
 ---------------------

-deleted_contacts:integer
+ * deleted_contacts:integer
-errors:
+ * errors:

-[id1]:string
+   * [id1]:string
-[id2]:string, where
+   * [id2]:string

- * deleted_contacts = Number of contacts successfully deleted from the list
- * errors = An array of contacts not removed from the list.
+Where *deleted_contacts* is the number of contacts successfully deleted from the list, and *errors* is an array of contacts not removed from the list.
 The array contains the ID and reason for the error.

 JSON Payload Example
 --------------------